An Adaptive Locally Connected Neuron Model: Focusing Neuron

 \subsection{Fully Connected Neuron}

 The conventional fully connected neuron model \citep{haykin1998,hagan2014} is often used in feedforward neural networks.
-The neuron multiplies the inputs ($x_1,x_2,...x_m$) with the connection weights ($w_1,w_2,...w_m$) and then sums the weighted inputs, adding a bias term ($b$) to calculate a net/total input.
+The neuron multiplies the inputs ($x_1,x_2,...x_m$) by the connection weights ($w_1,w_2,...w_m$) and then sums the weighted inputs, adding a bias term ($b$) to calculate a net/total input.
 It then passes the net input ($net$) through a non-linear transfer function ($f$) to produce the output ($a$) of the neuron (\ref{ffeq}).

-The receptive (or input) field covers every input or neuron in the backward connected layer and is thus defined as \quotes{fully connected}.
+The receptive (or input) field covers every input or neuron in the backward connected layer and is thus defined as being \quotes{fully connected}.
 A layer formed of such neurons is commonly referred to as a \quotes{dense layer}.
-For a fully connected neuron of $m$ inputs, there can be 2$^m$ permutations (of the input) which are all the same because the positioning (ordering) of the inputs (here the index $i$) is unimportant.
+For a fully connected neuron of $m$ inputs, there can be 2$^m$ permutations (of the input), which are equivalent since the positioning (ordering) of the inputs (here the index $i$) is unimportant.
 The free parameters of the model are the weight values (and the bias) which are updated (trained) using the delta rule (\ref{delta}):